 Daily lifestyle changes that are known to improve mood include eating a balanced diet, adopting a healthy sleep regimen, avoiding alcohol and other substances, and moving your body.

-AKUA Mind and Body is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with anxiety and other mental health and substance use disorders.
-We offer both intensive inpatient programs as well as outpatient treatment.
-AKUA Mind & Body works diligently with each client and their family to ensure that their depressive disorder treatment plan is specifically tailored to their needs, and not just their disorder.
+AKUA Behavioral Health is a full-service treatment program that offers a wide range of “east meets west” treatment modalities for many different populations struggling with substance use and mental health disorders.
+We offer both residential programs as well as outpatient treatment.
+AKUA works diligently with each client and their family to ensure that the treatment plan is specifically tailored to their needs, and not just their disorder.

 Clinical depression, formally referred to as major depressive disorder, is the most common type of depression and one of the most common mental health disorders in the United States.

 To be diagnosed with clinical depression, you must exhibit five or more of the above symptoms and experience them once a day for more than two weeks.
 Women are more prone to clinical depression compared to men.
-Major depressive disorder can be triggered by substance use disorders, certain medical conditions include low thyroid and cancer, and certain medications, specifically long-term steroids.
+Major depressive disorder can be triggered by substance use disorders.
+Certain medical conditions that can contribute to this disorder can include low thyroid and cancer, and certain medications, specifically long-term steroids.

-Seasonal depression, also known as seasonal affective disorder (SAD), is a type of depression that is associated with seasons, particularly late fall and the entire winter seasons.
-Shorter days, colder temperatures and less exposure to light have shown to change our sleep/wake patterns and throw off our “internal clocks” affecting our levels of melatonin, serotonin, and vitamin D.
+Seasonal depression, also known as seasonal affective disorder (SAD), is a type of depression that is associated with seasons, particularly late fall and the entire winter season.
+Shorter days, colder temperatures, and less exposure to light have been shown to change our sleep/wake patterns and throw off our “internal clocks” affecting our levels of melatonin, serotonin, and vitamin D.

 Individuals with seasonal depression must meet the criteria for major depressive disorder with symptoms coinciding with the specific seasons and lasting for at least two years.